-Posted on December 19, 2018
+Posted on December 28, 2022

 Painted wood paneling can breathe new life into retro walls, but what color scheme you go with largely depends on your unique style and situation.
 Below are some color ideas to spark some inspiration:

 If your home has built-in bookcases, try painting the back wall to give the shelf a modern look.
 It can also provide a contrast to the items displayed on the shelves.
 Painting an accent color behind the shelves will guide the eye to similar colors in the room and throughout the house.

 Can You Paint Wood Paneling Without Sanding?

 While painting can be a rewarding makeover idea for wood paneling, it can be tricky.
 The natural texture of real wood and the slickness of faux wood paneling means the right prep work is paramount.
 If you don’t do it correctly, the results could be disappointing, to say the least.

 Any expert will tell you that the most important prep step when painting wood paneling is sanding first.
 “Our professional painters provide our customers with prep work to ensure they apply a perfect coat of paint, no matter the surface,” says Jessica Belman of CertaPro Painters® of Redmond, WA.